 5. Chokeberries (Aronia sp.)

 Super rich in vitamin C and manganese, there’s a lot of exciting research going into whether Aronia extracts could be used to treat cancer and viral infections.
-Whilst they’re very tart to eat raw, Aronia is often added to other fruits to make yummy jams, jellies, and juices.
+Whilst they’re very tart to eat raw, you can add Aronia to other fruits to make yummy jams, jellies, and juices.

 6. Juneberries, Serviceberries, and Saskatoon (Amelanchier sp.)

-The Saskatoon (Amelanchier alnifolia) is probably the best of them all – and in Saskatoon state, Canada, there are substantial plantations of this valuable crop.
+The Saskatoon (Amelanchier alnifolia) is probably the best of them all – and in the Saskatoon region, Canada, there are substantial plantations of this valuable crop.

 Reminiscent of blueberries in both taste and nutrition, the rest of the world seems yet to wake up to their potential…